Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Discussion

 In the case study, we find that although reducing retrofitting costs can trigger the retrofitting of some oil and gas infrastructures, it may not be a sufficiently strong incentive for platform retrofitting compared with pipeline retrofitting.
 This is because the loss of oil and gas profit is much larger than the reduction in retrofitting cost.
 Additionally, for platforms, a lot of investment needs to be made for producing green hydrogen upon removing the existing structure.
 Other driving factors, such as policies, are therefore needed to encourage oil and gas operators to retrofit their infrastructure or reduce production for the energy transition.

-From an algorithm perspective, the proposed algorithm solved the problem instances efficiently.
+From a computational perspective, the proposed algorithm solved the problem instances efficiently.
 The problem instances have many regions and technologies and, therefore, are highly degenerate.
-The CP helps the proposed enhanced Benders algorithm to converge faster.
-In addition, the proposed enhanced Benders decomposition can be applied to a class of problems that can be formulated as Equations \eqref{eq:MP} and \eqref{eq:SP}.
+The CP helps the proposed stabilised adaptive Benders algorithm to converge faster.
+In addition, the proposed stabilised adaptive Benders decomposition can be applied to a class of problems that can be formulated as Equations \eqref{eq:MHSP} and \eqref{eq:benders_subproblem_general}.
 Other strategies to accelerate Benders decomposition, including adding combinatorial cuts, trust region, local branching methods, and partial surrogate are tested.
 However, the improvement in performance is not significant.

 There are some limitations of the case study: (1) in the case study, the offshore fields are aggregated into representative fields, which loses the modelling of the retrofit and abandonment for specific fields; (2) there are other parameters that may affect the investment decisions such as CO$_2$ budget can be an uncertain parameter and change the results.
 We believe that oil and gas prices have a more direct relation and economic trade-off with retrofit and abandonment decisions; therefore, we choose to consider oil and gas prices as the uncertain parameter, and (3) we only consider green and blue hydrogen.
 However, hydrogen produced by other means may also be relevant and affect the results.
+In addition, although the MHSP can include uncertainty from short-term and long-term time horizons more efficiently, uncertain parameters such as oil and gas prices can be affected by regional decisions taken.
+This can not be captured using our MHSP model.
+However, North Sea oil and gas prices are mainly affected by global actions not regional actions so our model is a good approximation.
+If local decisions do have a significant effect on oil and gas prices, there have been modelling and computational strategies for multi-stage stochastic programming with endogenous and exogenous uncertainties \citep{Goel2006AUncertainty, Apap2017ModelsUncertainties} and it may be possible to combine these approaches with MHSP to address this limitation.